dockersamples/global-2018-hol/beginner-linux/part-three.md

 If you see that there are 0 replicas just wait a few seconds and enter the command again.
 The Swarm will eventually get all the replicas running for you.
 Just like our `docker-stack` file specified, there are two replicas of the *voting_stack_vote* service and one of each of the others.

-Let's list the tasks of the vote service.
+Let's list the tasks of the voting service.

 ```
 docker service ps voting_stack_vote